 1. Find and fix leaks.

 Compressed air leaks may start small, but they can quickly add up to a big problem.
-Leaks in your compressed air system can increase the energy costs of your compressed air system by 30% or more.
+Leaks in your compressed air system can increase the energy costs for your compressed air system by 30% or more.

 How much does a compressed air leak cost?
 A 1-CFM leak costs about $35/shift annually–and your compressed air system may have hundreds of leaks.
 That can add up to thousands of dollars each year.
 In fact, some studies have shown that up to 35% of compressed air is wasted on average.

 To cut down on energy costs for compressed air, find and fix leaks in your system.
 You may be able to find some yourself, by simply listening for the tell-tale hiss at the leak site.
-Hoses, fittings, and connectors are common culprits for air loss.
+Hoses, fittings and connectors are common culprits for air loss.
 But to find smaller leaks, you will likely need to call in a professional for a compressed air system audit.
 During the audit, the technician will use an ultrasonic acoustic detector to pinpoint leaks too small to detect using human senses.
 Once the leaks are identified, they can be addressed by tightening connections, replacing faulty fittings, or patching or replacing damaged sections of piping.

 Leaks can develop at any time, so this is not a one-time fix.
 Your system should be inspected for leaks on a regular basis.
 Fortunately, you may be able to fix compressed air leaks for free through energy incentives offered by your power company.
 Contact us if you’d like to find out more.